learn-co-students/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab-london-web-111819/README.md

-# Derive Insight from NDS Using Methods...Repeated
+ ive tried to use # Derive Insight from NDS Using Methods...Repeated

 ## Learning Goals